 - Banff Centre for the Arts.
 Writing Studio.
 Spring 1992.

 - Maritime Writers Workshop.
 Summer 1997.

 - Humber School for Writers.
 Summer 2006.

 - She has been a member of the Moosemeat Writers Group since 2005 and more recently of two other groups as well.

 To quote: "Dickinson enlightens her readers with compassion for and understanding of the human condition.
 She understands the deeply felt emotions of people longing for communication and connection as they deal with both small and huge problems.
 As a former crisis counsellor, she uses her experience to create fiction in her novels “Would I Lie To You?” and “Ile d’Or” that is authentic and moving.
 Through Dickinson’s characters, we understand their difficulties and embrace the possibilities and potential for change in our lives as well as in theirs."

-The author's fiction has been published in the University of Windsor Review, Descant, Waves, Grain, Northern Journey, Impulse, Writ and broadcast on CBC Radio.
-Her writing was also included in the anthology, We Who Can Fly: Poems, Essays and Memories in Honour of Adele Wiseman.
-Inanna published a book of Dickinson's short stories, One Day It Happens, in 2007, and her first novel, Ile d'Or, in 2010.
-Her latest novel, Would I Lie to You?, launched in October 2014.
-A mystery, The White Ribbon Man, has been accepted for publication in early 2018.
+My fiction has been published in the University of Windsor Review, Descant, Waves, Grain, Northern Journey, Impulse, Writ and broadcast on CBC Radio.
+My writing was also included in the anthology, We Who Can Fly: Poems, Essays and Memories in Honour of Adele Wiseman.
+Inanna is the publisher of my book of short stories, One Day It Happens, in 2007, as well as my first novel, Ile d'Or, in 2010.
+My latest novel, Would I Lie to You?, was launched in October 2014.
+A mystery, The White Ribbon Man, is slated for publication in early 2018.

 Mary Lou Dickinson, Toronto, Ontario, Canada.